 Kurt Vonnegut was born in Indianapolis

-Los Angeles has also become a favorite destination.
+Los Angeles also became favorite places.

-• And finally surprised me!
+• And finally, she surprised me!

-To travel around the USA by car, it is better to book a car in advance at a low price.
+To travel around the USA by car, it is better to book a car in advance at a low price

 general information